 Many years ago, there was a serial on DD called Dadi ma jagi, where a grandmother, who had gone into a coma for 20 years suddenly wakes to find everything changed (naturally!).
 The serial went on to show how she comes to terms with the changes.

-Let me tell you about another kind of sleep, where on waking up, the subject finds that she has gone back in time – with the costumes and names having changed to the present.
+Let me tell you about another kind of sleep, where on waking up, the subject (yours truly) finds that she has gone back in time – with the costumes and names having changed to the present.
 A reverse time warp of sorts.
-What is more, it is happening frequently with me these days.

-One on such occasion, I wake up after sleeping for a while (or was it some years?) and find all these women at home, not at their jobs.
+One on such occasion, I woke up after sleeping for a while (or was it several years?) and find a strange sight.
+All these women – dressed in the styles of the 21st century – at home, not at their jobs.
 I rub my eyes.
-They are all dressed in the styles of the 21st century.
 Not just that, but they are well educated, many of them qualified professionals.
-So why had they quit working, after slogging to qualify for their careers?
+So why had they quit working, after slogging to qualify for their degrees?

-‘It is our choice to be a homemaker!’ they chorus.
+‘It is our choice to be a homemaker!’ they chorus when I ask.

 The term homemaker flies about me.
 And I hear another one — SAHM (Stay-at-home-mom).
 In case you didn’t know, they are the same as housewife and Ghar ki rani in a tosh avatar.